 Public Charge Rule

-For answers to frequently asked questions about the Public Charge Rule now in effect, please contact OIA at 800-593-822 to speak with a counselor.
+See below for answers to frequently asked questions about public charge.
+If you have additional questions, contact OIA at 800-593-822 to speak with a counselor.

 Timeline and Implementation